neskoc/mqtt_arrowhead/doc/installation.md

 AH core system is installing a couple of scripts for generating client and relay certificates.

-I am going to have one provider and one consumer so I have generated 2 certificates:
+The one we are going to use is `ah_gen_system_cert`.
+We are going to have one provider and one consumer so we will generate 2 certificates:
 ```bash
 # provider
 sudo ah_gen_system_cert.sh provider 123456